SpaceRockIT/php-template/README.md

 # PHP Simple Template Class

+* SRIT is repurposing this base templating class as a view class for an MVC framework.

 This class is a simple PHP wrapper for a Template pattern.
 PHP already does an excellent job of jumping in and out of Markup, this class need only be a small wrapper.
 Its purpose is to contain the scope of variables, support template inclusion and optionally capture rendered template for storage/caching.